 Google and other channels continue to push ecommerce forward with features that enhance product discovery and streamline conversions.
+If you have not set up your Google Shopping merchant account and feed, you might be missing out on an easy and effective way to get more eyes on your products.
 Merchants who can provide optimized and well-structured product data are in the best position to reach more customers.
 Google’s “Popular products” section offers merchants one more way to get their products noticed in search results.

 In January 2020, Google announced the addition of a “Popular products” section for searches on mobile devices.
 The new feature allowed certain queries to trigger a selection of popular products to show in the middle of the search results.
 Now product searches on desktop devices can also trigger the “Popular products” section to appear.